 Tamara Miller $71

 Now "Brigantine’s Own" Alex’s Lemonade Stand has evolved into a community-wide effort.
-At the Elks Seafood Fest stand, run by the our Family, Joseph and Michael, now 15-years-old, launched their idea of Magic Lemonade.
-Ten Magic Lemonade Grants will be given out to youth who inquire by contacting us via email or phone.
-Anyone who runs a team stand and donates their proceeds through Brigantine's Own Stand E5115 can qualify to "win" our challenge contest even if they don't receive a Magic Lemonade Grant.
+At the Elks Seafood Fest stand, run by the our Family, Joseph and Michael, then 15-years-old, launched their idea of Magic Lemonade.
+Ten Magic Lemonade Grants were given out to 10 youth who inquired by contacting us via email or phone.
+The Lemonade Challenge Contest was "on".

 With the exception of our first team stand leader, Anna Maria Carrozzo, who started supporting the cause 5 summers ago, the stand was originally run by the Mandes Family with the support of the Brigantine Community; townspeople, local businesses, and organizations, in the form of donations.
 However, now, the stand has truly developed into a community effort; with teams running stands for the cause and submitting through Brigantine's Own Stand to see how much we can raise when we work together to hold stands.

 At the beginning of the summer of 2010, we had raised just about $23,000.
-Now, with the help of other teams of caring people here in Brigantine, and abroad, our group has surpassed our original goal of reaching $25,000 raised for the cause by the end of this summer, and we have increased our goal to that of reaching a total of $30,000 raised.
+Now, with the help of other teams of caring people joining us in our effort, our group has surpassed our original goal of reaching $25,000 raised for the cause and we have increased our goal to that of reaching a total of $50,000 raised.

 It is about our community pulling together to help the cause.
 It wouldn't be so successful without everyone coming together to support the stand in one way or another.
-See our photo album on this site to see the great people who truly make up Brigantine's Own Alex's Lemonade Stand.
+See our photo album on this site to see the great people who truly make up what has come to be known as Brigantine's Own Alex's Lemonade Stand.
 In 2010 we held an award's ceremony to honor our members.
 Photos of this are also in our album.

 In 2011, our Stand received the honor of the Elks Starfish Award for going above and beyond in Volunteerism.
 Joseph and Michael received Elks Starfish Leadership awards for the same thing.
 Proudly Annamaria Carrozzo, Hannah Towhey and friends received Elks Starfish Awards, too for their dedication to this cause over the years!

-Anyone gaining a Magic Lemonade Grant wishing to submit the funds, should be sure to list this fundraising page E5115 to have your funds go towards the Brigantine's Own Alex's Lemonade Stand Total to see what we can raise together for this very worthy cause.
+Anyone inspired by us to help and wishing to submit the funds, should be sure to list this fundraising page E5115 to have your funds go towards reaching our goal so we can see what we can raise together for this very worthy cause.
 You can turn the proceeds in through this fundraising page and note who you or your group is in the message section.
-Or you can mail your donation in listing the fundraising page code: E5115, to the Foundation, so your proceeds can be counted toward achieving this years' goal which is to surpass the $30,000 mark!
+Or you can mail your donation in listing the fundraising page code: E5115, to the Foundation, so your proceeds can be counted toward achieving the goal!

 If you feel more comfortable, you can also contact the Mandes Family and get a check to them from your proceeds of your stand, made out to "Alex's Lemonade Stand Foundation".
 We can also submit it for you.